NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 - Explain the Grievance Procedure and process to file a formal complaint;

-- Provide the Complainant contact information for local law enforcement and, if requested, assist the Complainant with contacting local law enforcement;
+- Provide the Complainant contact information for local law enforcement and, if requested, assist the Complainant with contacting local law enforcement; and

 - Consider the Complainant’s wishes with respect to the outcome.

 B. Timely Warning.
-The Administrative Officer or designee will conduct an initial assessment of the reported conduct.
+The Administrative Officer will conduct an initial assessment of the reported conduct.
 The Administrative Officer is legally obligated to notify law enforcement of certain crimes, including sexual assault, where the victim is a minor or there is an immediate threat to the health and/or safety of the campus community.
 Generally, Complainant and Respondent’s names and identities will not be disclosed to DPS without Complainant’s permission.
 If a report discloses serious or immediate threat to the campus community, Truman will issue a timely notification to the community to protect the health or safety of the community.
 The timely notification will not include any identifying information about the Complainant.

-C. Confidentiality.
-If the Complainant requests confidentiality or asks that the University not pursue the reported violation of the University’s Antidiscrimination Policies, the Administrative Officer will evaluate the request.
+C. Confidentiality of a Reporting Party or Complainant.If the Complainant requests confidentiality or asks that the University not pursue the reported violation of the University’s Antidiscrimination Policies, the Administrative Officer will evaluate the request.
 The Administrative Officer shall honor a Complainant’s confidentiality request unless doing so would be unreasonable in light of known circumstances.
 The Administrative Officer’s evaluation balances the Complainant’s request against the University’s responsibility to provide a safe and nondiscriminatory environment for all students, faculty, staff, contractors and visitors.

 The Administrative Officer should inform the Complainant that the University’s ability to respond to the reported conduct will be limited if confidentiality is granted.
 The University will timely inform the Complainant if the University cannot honor the Complainant’s confidentiality.